mthrok/tkaldi/README.md

 under source control will be removed), copy the designated source codes from `third_party/kaldi` directory, then run `python setup.py develop` to build the library.

-* `./tools.py generate_patch` or `./tools.py gen`
+* `./tools.py stash`
 This will stash the changes made to Kaldi submodule to [`kaldi.patch`](./kaldi.patch).
-When you apply change to the original source code of Kaldi and you need to persist the change, you need to check-in the patch.
+When you apply change to the original source code of Kaldi and you need to persist the change accross commits, you need to check-in the patch.

 ### Getting Started